DeckoSystems+archived names

 Still a bit preliminary, needs a lot of summary and editing, top level doc is Card Continuum in my deck.
 I will add here and related cards here as I make clarify concepts.

 I think this Card is more up to date and to the point.
-The other 'references out' from the first link are earlier starts at the framework for this Blueprint
+The other 'references out' from the first link are earlier starts at the framework for this blueprint

 I will attempt to summarize the motivation here.
 Most of the issues are addressed below, but I'm going to suggest some different basis for design going forward.
 I want to do away with any special syntax and be able to express everything in terms of joining of simple names, and binding content to names.